-Queen's University Belfast is required by law to comply with the Data Protection Act2018 and the General Data Protection Regulation (GDPR).
+Queen's University Belfast is required to comply with data protection legislation.
 The University is committed to ensuring that all employees, registered students, agents, contractors and data processors comply with the legislation regarding the processing and confidentiality of personal data held by the University.